eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 projects.

-**Note:** The default build type is a release build that includes debugging information (RelWithDebInfo).
+**Note:** The default build type is a release build that includes debugging information (``RelWithDebInfo``).

-This build is commonly used for applications because of its high performance and debugging capabilities.
+This build is suitable for applications because of its high-performance and debugging capabilities.
 If you would rather have a Debug or pure Release build, set ``CMAKE_BUILD_TYPE`` accordingly.

 If you want to contribute to Cyclone DDS, please refer to `Appendix I